particle-iot/compile-action/README.md

 See [`action.yml`](action.yml) for the full documentation for this action's inputs and outputs.

+### Automatic Product Firmware Versioning

+To improve the management of product firmware [version numbers](https://docs.particle.io/reference/device-os/api/macros/product_version/), `compile-action` offers an auto-versioning feature that automates the process and ensures consistency.

+This feature can be configured to work with your GitHub Actions workflow in various ways, including manual, semi-automated, or continuous versioning.

+For more details on how to enable and use this feature, please refer to the [AUTO_VERSION.md](./AUTO_VERSION.md) file.

 ### Cloud Compilation

 To compile in the cloud, set the `particle-access-token` input to a Particle access token.
 Example: